3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-If you exit and restart CASA before running this step, you will have to re-define eMcalfluxes by copying the three lines starting with 'eMcalfluxes = ....' into the CASA prompt.
+If you exit and restart CASA before running this step, you will need to re-define eMcalfluxes by copying the three lines that begin with eMcalfluxes = ... into the CASA prompt.

-Nexe we shall use setjy in a loop to set each of the calibration source flux densities.
+Next, we will use setjy in a loop to set each calibration source’s flux densities.
 The logger will report the values being set.

 for f in eMcalfluxes.keys(): # For each source in eMcalfluxes: